Import Excel to DataGridView and Modify or Add new Data to Excel using C# and Vb.Net

 ← Prev

-To interact with an Excel file (or any other Microsoft office app) from your Windows Forms application, you’ll have to first add a reference named Microsoft Excel 12.0 Object Library to your project and later import or use a namespace named Microsoft.Office.Interop.Excel inside the applications source.
+To access Excel data (or any other Microsoft office app) from your Windows Forms application, you’ll have to first add Microsoft Excel 12.0 Object Library as reference to your project and later import or use a namespace named Microsoft.Office.Interop.Excel inside the applications source.

 Windows Forms Add Reference for Excel